 If you desire breast augmentation (or other breast procedure) with your own fat, then your consultation at our Portland office will be directed to that approach.
 Their experience with major breast fat grafting is one of the greatest in the U.S. They will give you an honest and realistic appraisal of the role of fat grafting for your specific anatomy and goals.
 Even if breast implants are your first choice, they will inform you about this exciting option if you are a suitable candidate.

 Get larger, natural-looking breasts with breast fat grafting.
-To schedule your breast augmentation with fat transfer consultation, contact our Portland office at (503) 783-0544.
+To schedule your breast augmentation with fat transfer consultation, contact our Portland office at (503) 783-0544 or online today.

 Dr. Tim Connall, the surgeon at Esprit® Cosmetic Surgeons in Portland, is skilled in breast surgery and individualizes every procedure to meet the unique needs of each patient.
 Our goal is to help every woman feel confident in her body, no matter the reason she chooses breast augmentation.
 Schedule a consultation with one of our doctors today!